Learn Estonian!

 • Wide selection of textbooks available

-• More flexibility in regards to learning pace
+• More flexibility with learning pace

-• The ability to study offline, if that's important to you
+• The ability to study offline

 • Stronger focus on fundamental grammar

-• Generally quite expensive to get physical textbooks
+• Expensive to get physical textbooks

-• Can be challenging to obtain outside of Europe
+• Can be challenging to obtain abroad

 Speakly Estonian Course Logo